 One of my favorite people in the whole world was my Aunt Trudie.
 She had a beautiful 1940 Chevy Master Deluxe Club Coupe.
 At age 17, I bought it from her with $400 that I had earned and saved.
 It was an 11 year old car, and so beautiful.
 I bought war surplus seat belts that were made for fighter planes in WWII, and I installed them in my car, for safety.
 I was the only one in the world who had seat belts in my car in 1951.
 No one had ever seen a car with them.
 Years later, the U.S. government decided all cars should have seat belts.
 Now it’s against the law not to have them and use them.
 I saw the future way back then.

 When our High School football team played “away” games, the parents of some good looking girls would not let their daughters ride in anyone’s car but mine, because I had the reputation of being the most careful driver in school.
 Even now, a million miles later, I have never had an accident.
-But every time I get behind the wheel I know this could be my first accident about to happen, and I drive accordingly.

 I love to drive.
 After High School graduation, I drove that car to Nashville, Tennessee to visit a friend, and then on to Austin, Texas to visit a girl friend I had met when her parents visited my parents, in Ohio.